 So let’s assume you were to grind those mostly-naked endorsperms (what a weird thing that is to say), you’d have a flour that’s around 85% extraction.
-It would be a fairly coarse, fairly dark flour that needs further sifting to get to what we in the States would know as a bread or all-purpose flour.
+It would be a fairly coarse, fairly dark flour that needs further sifting to get to what we in the States would know as a bread or possibly all-purpose flour.

 So how does that work?
 Well, the coarse flour is passed over various levels of sieves and the larger, tougher pieces of the endosperm with more of the leftover bran and germ stay at the top.
 The smaller pieces fall through.
 At the very bottom of these various stacked sieves is where the smallest pieces of the inner endosperm land.